civilgoody/cybermedical/README.md

 # Cyber AI Attack Report System

 A real-time security monitoring and reporting system that processes server attacks through AI analysis and displays them in an interactive web interface.
-The system uses server-side AI processing to analyze attacks and sends the processed reports to this web application for visualization.
+The system receives attack reports from the security server, processes them through the Next.js API routes, and displays them in real-time.

 ## System Overview

 This system consists of three main components:
-1. Server-side attack detection and monitoring
+1. External security server for attack detection and monitoring
-2. Server-side AI analysis of attack patterns
+2. Next.js API routes for receiving and processing attack reports
-3. Vite-powered web interface for attack visualization and reporting
+3. Next.js frontend for attack visualization and reporting

 ## Attack Severity Levels